vlang/v/vlib/regex/README.md

 **Compiled code**

-It is possible view the compiled code calling the function `get_query()` the result will something like this:
+It is possible view the compiled code calling the function `get_query()` the result will be something like this:

 ```
 ========================================